build-security/OPA-AspDotNetCore-Middleware/Source/SampleApplication/README.md

 ```

 ### The Pdp request
-After the middleware enrichment the request input recieved by the pdp would look like :
+After the middleware enrichment the request input recieved by the pdp would look like:

 ```
 {